gemadarc/gemadarc.github.io/edu.md

 simultaneously engaged in this international cooperative learning enterprise.
 The following Table shows the number of students and K-12 teachers to be trained annually.

-<h1>PIRE-GEMADARC education planning for students (graduate and undergraduate) and K-12 teachers. </h1>
 <table>
+<caption>PIRE-GEMADARC education planning for students (graduate and undergraduate) and K-12 teachers. </caption>
 <tr>
 <th rowspan="2"> Funding Source </th>
 <th rowspan="2"> Institution </th>